Updated: May 24, 2021

-Unfortunately we don't see each other often but when we do, we spend hours catching up on work, family, business, social life, and parenting.
-Our meetings are always fun and filled with laughter as well as winking.
-Fortunately, I have strong thumbs.
+Amber and I don’t get to see each other often, but when we do, we spend hours catching up on work, family, business, social life, and parenting.
+When we can get together, I use my limited knowledge of ASL and Cardzilla to help us communicate.

-Over the past few outings, I've learned a few lessons on communicating effectively with her.
-I thought I'd share them with you.
+Over the past few outings with Amber, I have learned a few valuable lessons on communicating effectively with her.

 When you are using your thumbs, you do not have the luxury of small talk.
 Be meaningful and respectful in your communication.